xplosionmind/old.tommi.space/_notes/public/Ode to plain text.md

 toc: false
 updated: 2021-12-16T18:05:49+01:00
 ---
-I am not a developer, but I am a geek.
+I'm not a developer, but I’m a geek.

 As a geek who admires developers and their work, I can't but share the underlying philosophy pursued by them: [the KISS principle](https://en.wikipedia.org/wiki/KISS_principle 'KISS principle on Wikipedia').
 Keep It Simple and Stupid.